dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Some streams are *positionable*; that is, any element of the stream can be accessed at any time.
 Positionable streams allow you to set the position at which the stream is accessed by the next operation.
-The following example uses positioning to return the character “w” from a stream over the string *"hello world"*:
+The following example uses positioning to return the character "w" from a stream over the string *"hello world"*:

 .. code-block:: dylan